Registration opening soon for 2023/24 Events!

 HOW TO APPLY FOR THE SCHOLARSHIPS

-To compete for one of these scholarships, the prospective student must apply to the university by the traditional route, make an appointment to audition and/or present a portfolio with CWRU Theater Faculty, and complete a CWRU Theater Scholarship Application.
-All applicants MUST submit their application materials to the Arts Supplement portion of their CWRU application, or email/share documents with christopher.bohan@case.edu.
+To compete for one of these scholarships, the prospective student must submit an application for admission to CWRU, as well as make an appointment to audition and/or present a portfolio with CWRU theater faculty.
+There are several avenues a student can submit for the CWRU theater scholarship – see below for details.
 Audition and Portfolio requirements are the same for both scholarships.
 See specific audition and portfolio requirements below.

-Please Note: The audition and portfolio presentation process is for scholarship eligibility only.
-If you are admitted to CWRU and want to study theater, but do not receive one of the theater scholarships, you are welcome to study theater with us!
-Transfer students are not eligible for the scholarship.
+Please Note: The audition and portfolio presentation process is for scholarship consideration only.
+You are not applying to be admitted to the theater program.
+Any student admitted to CWRU may choose their field of study.
+If you are admitted to CWRU and want to study theater here, but do not receive one of the theater scholarships, we would love to have you join our program!

 HOW TO SCHEDULE A SCHOLARSHIP AUDITION OR PORTFOLIO PRESENTATION